ricardoquesada/bluepad32/docs/plat_nina.md

 [plat_arduino]: ../plat_arduino

-## Flashing pre-compiled Bluepad32 firmware
+## Option A: Flashing pre-compiled Bluepad32 firmware

 To flash Bluepad32 firmware, you have to:

-### Download latest pre-compiled Bluepad32 firmware for NINA
+### Download the latest pre-compiled Bluepad32 firmware for NINA

 Download latest binary from here: https://github.com/ricardoquesada/bluepad32/releases